akku1139/aosp-mirror_platform_docs_source.android.com/en/devices/tech/connect/carrier-wifi.md

 # Carrier Wi-Fi

-Carrier Wi-Fi is a feature introduced in Android {{ androidPVersionNumber }}
+Carrier Wi-Fi is an auto-connection feature (using encrypted IMSI) available in Android {{ androidPVersionNumber }}
+and higher
 that allows devices to automatically connect to carrier-implemented Wi-Fi networks.
-In areas of high congestion or with minimal cell coverage such as a stadium or an underground train station, Carrier Wi-Fi can be used to improve users' connectivity experience and to offload traffic.
+In areas of high congestion or with minimal cell coverage such as a stadium or an underground train station, carrier Wi-Fi can be used to improve users' connectivity experience and to offload traffic.

+Devices with the carrier Wi-Fi feature automatically connect to configured carrier Wi-Fi networks (networks with a public key certificate).
+When a user manually disconnects from a carrier Wi-Fi network, the network is blacklisted for 24 hours (no auto-connection).
+Users can manually connect to blacklisted networks at any time.

+On devices running Android 9 with carrier Wi-Fi implemented, automatic connection through carrier Wi-Fi is off by default.
+A notification is sent to the user when the device attempts to connect to a carrier Wi-Fi network for the first time.

 ## Implementation

-Device manufacturers and carriers must do the following to implement Carrier Wi-Fi.
+Device manufacturers and carriers must do the following to implement carrier Wi-Fi.

 ### Manufacturers